hzhu/sol-swap/README.md

 [ ] async defer the token list
 [ ] store transactions in local storage or even better in a cookie string [ ] tab shows transaction history
-[ ] store transactions in pocketbase
+[ ] store transactions in pocketbase or indexDB
 [ ] support coinbase wallet
 [ ] handle 500 errors for /quote
 [ ] works well as a PWA